GaryHughes/Exchange/Part 2/cython_solution/README.md

     user	0m3.547s
     sys	    0m0.059s

-# Possible further optimizations
+# Remove Python list type

 The current version uses Python wrappers around the Order struct, stored in Python list objects.
 This makes it easy to manipulate list contents, use existing Python stable `sort()`, and write the unit tests in Python.
 However this code is in the critical path and executed for every input line.There is potentially a big gain in hiding the Order type inside the OrderBook and making it a `cdef struct` stored in a C array.
-However, this is much more complex code, as the Cython code will have to manage memory, implement a stable insertion sort, and consider how to do any unit testing.
+However, this is much more complex code, as the Cython code will have to manage memory, implement a stable sort, and expose the C struct for unit testing.
+And the code is a bit ugly as the C code is not object-oriented so you have to write stand-alone functions not member functions.

+The standard `qsort()` routine in libc is not stable, so we have to re-add the generation number to the `Order` object to get stable sorting.
+Unit-testing is enabled by some special member functions on the OrderBook object that can access the C structs and return to Python for the unittests.
+These extra functions have no performance impact.

+The hardest bit is to extract the buyer/seller IDs from Python into the C struct, in a manner that allows the Order objects to be copied around while sorting, and then converting the IDs back into Python string types when required.
+This takes a bit of Unicode encoding/decoding, and in order to make the Order struct small, we only allow max 8 characters in the buyer ID.

+This is a good win, about 30%:

+    real	0m2.133s
+    user	0m2.032s
+    sys	    0m0.052s

+# Possible further optimizations

+## Omit generation again
+We could hand-craft a stable sort function in Cython and omit the generation altogether.
+Again, this is more code and more complext code.

+MacOS libc has a stable `mergesort()` function which would be useful, but that is not available on Linux.

+## Investigate Unicode IDs
+A fair bit of the effort reading each input line is convedrting the Python unicode string pbjkects for buyer/seller IDs into char array in the Order object.
+There may be a better/faster way to do this